deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 They paused, both breathing heavily, and then there was a new expression in her eye, a witchy one that he'd never seen there before.

 She leaned forward, and kissed his throat.
 Then his chest.
-Then a little lower…and a little lower…
+Then a little lower...and a little lower...

 And a little lower.